InfraBlockchain/infrablochain-docs/en/infrablockchain/learn/substrate/tutorials/smart-contracts/develop-a-smart-contract.md

 ## Create a new smart contract project

-Smart contracts that run on Substrate start as projects.
+Smart Contracts that run on Substrate start as projects.
 You create projects using `cargo contract` commands.

 For this tutorial, you'll create a new project for the `incrementer` smart contract.